-The retrograde pyelogram uses a dye to determine whether a kidney stone or something else is blocking your urinary tract.
+The retrograde pyelogram uses a dye to find out whether a kidney stone or something else is blocking your urinary tract.
 During the test, your doctor will insert a thin, lighted tube (cystoscope) into the urethra, which carries urine out of the body from the bladder.
 He or she will then put a catheter through the cystoscope and into a ureter, which carries urine from the kidney to the bladder.
-Dye is injected through the catheter and X-rays are taken.
+Dye is injected through the catheter, and X-rays are taken.

 You will probably need a local or regional anesthetic with this procedure.

 Your doctor may do this test if an intravenous pyelogram (IVP) does not help with the diagnosis.
 In an IVP, the dye is injected through a vein in your arm.

 Pregnant women normally do not have this test, because the X-rays may harm the unborn baby.

 Findings of the retrograde pyelogram may include the following.

 The flow of the dye (contrast material) is blocked, either by a stone or another urinary problem.

 The retrograde pyelogram provides the same information as an intravenous pyelogram (IVP).
 But the retrograde pyelogram can be used even if you are allergic to the dye.
 This test does not risk making existing kidney damage worse.